acmroboticsspc/boebots/README.md

 boebots
 ```

 See, when I git cloned my fork onto my computer in folderthatIwantcodestuffsin, it created a folder called boebots, a special folder that works with git.
-I want in that folder, but I'm a lazy typer, so because there is only one folder, I can type ```cd s``` and then press the tab key, and since boebots is the only folder that starts with an s, it will autocomplete.
+I want in that folder, but I'm a lazy typer, so because there is only one folder, I can type ```cd b``` and then press the tab key, and since boebots is the only folder that starts with an b, it will autocomplete.
 Nifty right?

 ```
 computerusername@Computername:~/folderthatIwantcodestuffsin$ cd boebots/